 Best Open Wall Cavity Insulation for New Homes: Spray Foam, Fiberglass, or Wet Applied Cellulose

-When insulation works properly, it impacts the conduction – heat transfer – and the convection – air flow – which can both impact the comfort and energy efficiency of your home.
+When insulation works properly, it impacts the conduction – heat transfer – and the convection – airflow – which can both impact the comfort and energy efficiency of your home.

 Fiberglass insulation can be installed in the open wall cavities in batts or rolls.

-Wet applied cellulose is installed differently than a regular back of cellulose.
+Wet applied cellulose is installed differently than a regular pack of cellulose.
 The material is mixed with a bonding agent and then sprayed into the wall cavity.
 If mixed properly, the wet cellulose sticks to the cavity without the netting required for dry blown cellulose.

 Spray foam insulation can be sprayed into the wall cavity to create an air barrier.
 Open cell spray foam is the better option over closed cell.
-A home tends to shift and settle, so you’ll want an insulation that can move and flex with your home and that is open cell spray foam.
+A home tends to shift and settle, so you’ll want an insulation that can move and flex with your home, and that is open cell spray foam.

 While open cell and closed cell are both spray foam insulations, there are differences between the two as far as how they are applied, their efficiency in homes compared to other structures, and how they work in general.

-Open cell foam is lightweight, pliable and easy to work with, whereas closed cell foam is rigid and very dense.
+Open cell foam is lightweight, pliable, and easy to work with, whereas closed cell foam is rigid and very dense.